-Students enrolled with Thomas Edison State College are strongly encouraged to work with an advisor and submit a degree program plan that outlines how they will complete all or part of the remaining requirements for degree completion.
-Students may view the Advisement and Degree Planning Handbook, which provides them with the steps required in developing a program plan, at www.tesc.edu/current-students/advisement.cfm.
-The Handbook includes detailed information on methods of earning credit, academic policies and the structure and credit requirements of degree programs.
+StudentsatThomasEdisonStateUniversityarestronglyencouraged to work with an advisor and submit a degree program plan that outlines how they will complete all or part of the remaining requirements for degree completion.
+Students may view the Advisement and Degree Planning Handbook, which provides them with the steps required in developing a program plan, at www.tesu.edu/current-students/advisement.cfm.
+The Handbook contains links to detailed information on methods of earning credit, academic policies and the structure and credit requirements of degree programs.